-If you have been wondering if WordPress is the best platform for you to use, in this article we are going to answer the question of whether is WordPress outdated or is still relevant today.
+If you are wondering if WordPress is the best platform for you to use, in this article I am going to answer the question of whether is WordPress outdated or is still relevant today.

 I will be breaking down the pros and cons of this software and hopefully, by the end of your reading, you’ll be able to decide whether to use WordPress or not.